maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 #### "system_config" section

 Be sure to at least configure the `title` to the TitleID of the game you want to start a server for.
-You can find some in the [Title IDs list](../reference/title-ids).
+Here's a quick list:

+* SMStorm
+* TMCanyon
+* TMStadium
+* TMValley
+* TMLagoon

 Most other settings should work out of the box.

-Please note down the `server_port` that you may have to open in your router/firewall (default is 2350).
+Please note down the `server_port` that you may have to open in your router/firewall (default is 2350, see below for more info).

 ## MatchSettings File

 The MatchSettings define the rules and maps used by your server.
 You can get the default files from the [Config helper](https://www.maniaplanet.com/account/dedicated-servers/helper): select a title and you will get the MatchSettings for all modes.

-Save the file in the Folder `UserData/Maps/MatchSettings`, for example as `UserData/Maps/MatchSettings/BestLolMaps.txt
+Save the file in the Folder `UserData/Maps/MatchSettings`, for example as `UserData/Maps/MatchSettings/BestLolMaps.txt`

 >>>>> From Maniaplanet 4.0, the title packs of the environment must finish with *@nadeo*.
 Example: `ManiaPlanetServer /Title=TMStadium@nadeo /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/BestLolMaps.txt`